mildsunrise/protobuf-inspector/CONFIG.md

 ## Basic field info

-If you're positive about the type of some fields in your message, you can tell that to protobuf-parser to help it parse your message better.
+If you're positive about the type of some fields in your message, you can tell that to protobuf-inspector to help it parse your message better.
 To do this, create a `protobuf_config.py` file in the current directory or any parent one, with the following in it: